Why Wire?

 Getting Results from the Wire

-significant bends into tree to make dramatic changes in their appearance.
-When working on young material, I have
+bends into tree to make dramatic changes in their appearance.
+When working on young material, I have already

-already mentioned that the branches should be bent down to enhance the look of age of the tree.
-Wire taken up the
+mentioned that the branches should be bent down to enhance the look of age of the tree.
+Wire taken up the trunk of a

-trunk of a tree can be used to put some movement into that trunk.
-Bend some curves into the trunk such that the
+tree can be used to put some movement into that trunk.
+Bend some curves into the trunk such that the branches leave the

-branches leave the tree at the outside of curves.
-The curves should be broader at the thicker parts of the tree and should
+tree at the outside of curves.
+The curves should be broader at the thicker parts of the tree and should become tighter as

 If the tree is two-dimensional, swing some branches around to the back of the tree to give the tree depth.
 If there